 The filters shall remain in their smallest packaging or seal during conditioning and then all packaging and seals shall be removed prior to aerosol or gas testing.

-8.12.2 Particle Filter Efficiency (Refer Clause 7.2.2 & 7.2.3 of IS 17274 Part 3)
+8.12.2 Particle Filter Efficiency [Refer 7.2.2 and 7.2.3 of IS 17274 (Part 3)]

 Filters for use against solid and liquid aerosols shall be tested against sodium chloride and paraffin oil.
 Filters shall be tested using the penetration and exposure tests, and if re-usable the storage test, described in IS 17274 Part 4 after conditioning in accordance with 8.11, except: